copyleft-org/copyleft-guide/presentations/1hr-GPL/1hr-GPL.markdown

     + Holder of some copyrights on its member projects.
     + Enforcer of GPL on behalf of many copyright holders in:
     + BusyBox, Samba, Mercurial, and the kernel named Linux.

+# Why Listen To Us?

++ FSF: Understanding the purpose and intent of the GPL.

++ Conservancy &amp; FSF:
+    + both enforce the GPL.
+    + if your client violates, you will hear from us.